It seems that Microsoft is allowing Windows 11 to install on machines that may not have the required TPM 2.0.

 Value: 1

-Microsoft doesn’t recommend that you install Windows 11 on a machine that doesn’t meet it’s strict requirements, but the installation is allowed — It’s strongly advised however that you should at least have the TPM 1.2 existing on your machine if you plan to install Windows 11 anyway.
+Microsoft doesn’t recommend that you install this OS on a machine that doesn’t meet it’s strict requirements, but the installation is allowed — it’s strongly advised however that you should at least have the TPM 1.2 existing on your machine if you plan to install Windows 11 anyway.

 https://support.microsoft.com/en-us/windows/ways-to-install-windows-11-e0edbbfb-cfc5-4011-868b-2ce77ac7c70e